sagemath/sagewiki_to_gh-2022-10-10/prep/2010/Tutorials.md

   * The first tutorial was about the absolute basics of evaluating mathematics, defining functions, finding help, and annotating Sage worksheets.

-  * The second tutorial demonstrated the basics of using symbolic expressions and plotting in Sage.
+  * The [[attachment:PREP Tutorial, Symbolics and Basic Plotting.sws|second tutorial]] demonstrated the basics of using symbolic expressions and plotting in Sage.

   * The third tutorial will introduce the most common uses of Sage within the (extended) calculus sequence.